dineshglb/Ex23-Depth-First-Graph/README.md

 ## Program:
 ```
 /*
-Program to find and display the priority of the operator in the given Postfix expression
+Program to traverse the graph below in the depth first fashion
 Developed by:
 RegisterNumber:
 */